-For 3+ years, I have written several stories for many publications including the College Heights Herald, the Lexington Herald-Leader and the Courier-Journal.
+For 4 years, I have written several stories for many publications including the Winchester Sun, Winchester Living magazine, BG Monthly magazine, the College Heights Herald, the Lexington Herald-Leader and the Courier-Journal.
 I have won awards for two of my stories, lauded for an enterprise story and placing first for best feature story.
 Beyond the pages of journalism, I have experience writing blog posts, stories for magazines, press releases, and for fun, poetry.

 As a Public Relations Coordinator at Imagewest in the spring of 2015, WKU’s student-operated public relations and advertising agency, I focused heavily on content creation and social media management for clients and for in-house.

 One fruitful and fun campaign I began and implemented was #MeetImagewest.
 Each week, we would feature a member of our team on our Instagram account.
 My team also did a Pro Bono Create-A-Thon for a local nonprofit.
 For 12 hours overnight, I collaborated on the design and slogan for a billboard, creation of social media posts and audit, website redesign template, press release copy, and a redesign of their logo.

 I was also a digital producer for the Courier-Journal in which I collaborated and created content for social media.
 I’ve learned the importance of vignette-style reporting as I covered Muhammed Ali’s funeral at the C-J as a digital producer, creating and building content from reporters’ tweets and live coverage.

 I am a firm believer that it takes a mountain of research to climb the hill to success.
 I have designed sociological research studies as well as studies intended for public relations campaigns.
 I have developed surveys, interviewed study participants, compiled and analyzed results, and have used the results to implement a campaign or suggest better practices to an organization.

 I have over one year of experience campaign strategy and implementation.
 I have presented, strategized and implemented campaigns such as Cure Hangry to clients that were grounded in research.